School of Education, Berkley Child and Family Development Center

 20% Collecting child documentation and provide child assessment screenings

-Associate's degree in early childhood education, child development or related area or the equivalent combination of education and experience.
-Must be able to lift 20 pounds.
+Associate's degree in early childhood education, child development or related area or the equivalent combination of education and experience from which comparable knowledge and skills can be acquired is necessary.

 Full Time/Part Time